James West (physician)

 James Ward West (March 29, 1914 – July 24, 2012) was an American physician, psychiatrist, surgeon, and pioneer in the fields of organ transplantation and addiction treatment.
 He was part of a team of surgeons who performed the world's first kidney transplant in 1950.
 West practiced as a surgeon from 1948 to 1981.
 He then focused on psychiatry during his later career.
 He co-founded the Betty Ford Center in Rancho Mirage, California, in 1982.
-West served as the founding medical director of the Betty Ford Center from 1982 until 1989.
+West served as the founding medical director of the Betty Ford Center from 1982-89.

 Background and education

 West was born in Chicago, Illinois, on March 29, 1914.
 He was the oldest of his parents' four children.
-West attending a Wisconsin boarding school run by the Jesuits, where he decided to become a doctor as a high school sophomore.
+West attended a Wisconsin boarding school run by the Jesuits, where, as a high school sophomore, he decided to become a doctor.
 West graduated from the Stritch School of Medicine at Loyola University Chicago.
-Another student as Loyola Chicago first gave him amphetamines and he became an alcoholic as an undergraduate student.
+Another student at Loyola Chicago first gave him amphetamines and he became an alcoholic as an undergraduate student.